Colyton, Devon: History

 Colyton first appeared as an ancient village around 700 AD and features in the Domesday Book as Culitone.
 The third code of law of King Edmund I was issued at Colyton in about 945.
-This helped to stabilize feudal society, by stating clearly its four pillars: kingship, lordship, family, and neighbourhood.
+This helped to stabilise feudal society, by stating clearly its four pillars: kingship, lordship, family, and neighbourhood.
 It grew into an important agricultural centre and market town with a corn mill, saw mill, iron foundry and an oak bark tannery that is still functioning.
-Situated 0.5 mile to the north of the town was Colcombe Castle, now demolished, a former seat of the Courtenay family, Earls of Devon.
+Colcombe Castle, now demolished, was situated 0.5 mile to the north of the town; it was a former seat of the Courtenay family, Earls of Devon.

-The front (left) and back faces of a gold half leopard coin of Edward III, minted in 1344 and found at Colyton.
+Left to right: the front and back faces of a gold half leopard coin of Edward III, minted in 1344 and found at Colyton.

-Following the attainder of Henry Courtenay, 1st Marquess of Exeter the Courtenay lands escheated to the Crown, and those within Colyton were sold back for £1,000 to various residents of Colyton parish, as listed in a deed transcribed in the Letters and Papers of Henry VIII dated 6 January 1547, summarised as "John Clarke and others.
+Following the attainder of Henry Courtenay, 1st Marquess of Exeter, the Courtenay lands escheated to the Crown, and those within Colyton were sold back for £1,000 to various residents of Colyton parish.
+These were listed in a deed transcribed in the Letters and Papers of the Reign of Henry VIII dated 6 January 1547, summarised as: "John Clarke and others.
 Grant in free socage, subject to rents etc. (specified), for l,000l., of the following lands (extents given) in the parish of Colyton, which are parcels of Colyton manor, Devon, and belonged to Henry Marquis of Exeter, attainted".
 This was the origin of the Feoffees of Colyton, who continued to hold in common various properties in the parish, and currently meet at Colyton Town Hall.

 The town has been described as "the most rebellious town in Devon" due to the number of its inhabitants who joined the Monmouth Rebellion in 1685.